- Business and Employment

 Using whatever standard you choose, do you think that banks have gotten better or worse during the past 15 to 25 years?

 My own answer: I have been working with banks on behalf of small businesses for over 30 years, and my own assessment is that all financial institutions have shown a steady deterioration during that period of time.
 As with any trend, I can point to exceptions but the list of "good banks" has grown shorter while "bad banks" have experienced a population explosion.
-Growth like this is not always a good thing either.
+Growth like this is rarely a good thing.

 It is our choices... that show what we truly are, far more than our abilities.— J.K.
 Rowling